-- 3).
-During each of the most recent quarters of enrollment: - Completion of 8 units or more of upper division or graduate level credit courses. - A letter grade of C, S, or above in all courses completed. - No more than two incomplete (I) grades. - A cumulative GPA of 3.1 of higher in those courses where a letter grade (A through F) was received.
+During each of the three most recent quarters of enrollment:

+- 1. Completion of 8 units or more of upper division or graduate level credit courses - 2.
+A letter grade of B, S, or above in all courses completed. - 3.
+No more than two incomplete (I) grades. - 4.
+A cumulative GPA of 3.1 or higher in those courses where a letter grade (A through F) was received. - 5.
+Meet the spoken English Proficiency requirement described above.